This Shaved Brussels Sprouts Salad with Mustard and Parmesan is tossed in a light red wine vinaigrette and makes a delicious, crunchy side dish.

 Before serving, toss in the grated parmesan and taste again for seasonings, adding more salt and pepper, if needed.

-Wine Pairings for Shaved Brussels Sprouts Salad with Mustard and Parmesan:
+Wine Pairings for Brussels Sprouts Salad:

 - With its minerality and hints of stone fruit, a Dry Riesling will pop against the mustard vinaigrette on this salad.